 - H0 (null hypothesis): μ1 = μ2 = μ3 = … = μk (all the population means are equal)

-- H1 (null hypothesis): at least one population mean is different from the rest
+- H1 (alternative hypothesis): at least one population mean is different from the rest

 You will typically use some statistical software (such as R, Excel, Stata, SPSS, etc.) to perform a one-way ANOVA since it’s cumbersome to perform by hand.